World gold price drops, domestic price hangs high

 In addition, the recent surge in the Chinese stock market following Beijing’s unprecedented fiscal and monetary stimulus has also reduced demand for gold in the country.
 Previously, the People’s Bank of China (PBOC) stopped buying for three consecutive months after 18 months of net gold purchases.

-In the long term, China will still reduce its holdings of USD and increase its purchases of gold.
+In the long term, China will still reduce its USD holdings and increase its gold purchases.

-However, for now, the Middle East situation is still heating up following Israel's ground attacks on South Lebanon.
+However, for now, the Middle East situation is still heating up following Israel's ground attacks on Southern Lebanon.

 The world gold price on the evening of October 1 (Vietnam time) returned to the threshold of 2,656 USD/ounce.
 Bottom-fishing demand still appears every time the price drops.